Maduixa/Glasstic/README.md

 - **♻️ Autophagy (24-48h)**: Cellular cleaning and repair
 - **✨ Deep Autophagy (48h+)**: Maximum cellular renewal

+Internally, each zone is defined by a start threshold (time since fast start) at which it becomes active.

 ### Tracking & History
 - View your fasting history in the **Calendar** tab
 - Edit past fasting sessions by tapping on calendar entries